-Since making my switch to Sony, the 200-600mm G lens has rapidly become a favourite of mine.
-In fact, I can’t wrap my head around how this lens is so affordable!
-If you’re a budding wildlife photographer I honestly cant’ think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article then there’s a good chance you have already ordered this lens.
+Since switching to Sony, the Sony 200-600mm G lens has rapidly become one of my favourites.
+I can’t wrap my head around how this lens is so affordable!
+If you’re a budding wildlife photographer, I honestly can’t think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article, then there’s a good chance you have already ordered this lens.

-As soon as I get a lens like this, which I’m sure is going to be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
+As soon as I get a lens like this, which I’m sure will be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
 In this article, I’ll show you the things I got for my 200-600mm G that have been most useful to me.

 Wimberley MH-100 Monogimbal Head

-The Sony 200-600mm G isn’t a light lens if you’re going to be swinging it around all day.
-I like to have a monopod with me to stabilize the lens for more static subjects which allow me to use a slower shutter speed, and even when I’m waiting and not shooting, it takes the weight off my arms or shoulders.
+The Sony 200-600mm G isn’t a lightweight lens if you’re going to be swinging it around all day.
+I like to have a monopod to stabilize the lens for more static subjects, allowing me to use a slower shutter speed.
+Even when I’m waiting and not shooting, it takes the weight off my arms or shoulders.

 The MonoGimbal fits the top of your monopod using a 3/8″ thread or an Arca-Swiss clamp.
 Then you connect your lens foot to the gimbal clamp using the screw-knob Acra-Swiss clamp.
 By sliding the lens back and forth in the clamp, you can balance it so that the lens doesn’t immediately swing forwards or backwards when you let go of it with one hand.
 Of course, you still need to hold the monopod with the other hand to avoid a complete disaster, but the setup is just so smooth and fun to use!

 Sony 1.4x Extender